 Known as Lapland, the native name of this area is Sápmi.
 The Sámi people are the indigenous people inhabiting the Arctic area of Sápmi, which today encompasses parts of northern Sweden, Norway, Finland and the Kola Peninsula of Russia.
 During this tour you will have the chance to visit the Ajtte museum where you can learn about the Sámi culture and traditions.

 How heavy will this be?
 The amount of walking is adapted to the groups abilities as well as the current weather conditions and the terrain.
 We hike gently carrying our backpacks, partly up on a mountain plateau where hiking is easy and partly in the lush valley on almost non-existent trails made by the wild animals that inhabit this valley.
 You need to be aware that this may become heavy, so you need to be fit and in a generally good condition.
 But, this is not a survival expedition, so we will do a lot of breaks along the way.
 We are here to enjoy!
 We stop to drink water from the streams, boil coffee, take photos and share our life stories.
 On some of the days we will just do day trips from our camp without our heavy bags.

 We will treat ourselves with several coffee breaks each day, pick berries, take time for photography and spend lazy evenings by the camp fire.
 On some of the days we will just do day trips and leave our backpacks at the camp.
 In this way we will be able to experience Sarek in a relatively easy way.

-The tour starts and ends in Jokkmokk
+This wildlife expedition starts and ends in Jokkmokk

 Experienced and passionate guides with trained eyes for spotting wildlife (English- and Swedish speaking)

-Two nights at Jokkmokk guesthouse
+Two nights at Jokkmokk Guesthouse